CleanScan

 Selective auditing is more efficient than fixed, exhaustive site walks because it directs attention where the risk is highest.
 In practice, that usually means prioritizing:

-This approach aligns your in-person time with the signals already coming from the operation.
-Instead of driving to ten buildings just to confirm that eight are fine, you spend your time where the data suggests something is drifting.
+This approach aligns your in-person time with operational signals.
+Instead of driving to ten buildings to confirm that eight are fine, spend time where the data suggests something is drifting.

 The Test: Could the System Run for Two Weeks Without You?

-Here is the simplest test of whether your quality management approach actually scales.
+Here is a simple test of whether your quality management approach scales.

 If you stepped away for two weeks, would you still be able to answer these questions when you came back?